-Rule Definitions of Behaviors C onsequen ce Levels S For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension by Level 5: Alternative Education Assignment with Expulsion Referral sult of a discipli d Responsibilities as a inary hearing.
+Rule Definitions of Behaviors C onsequen ce L evel s S For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of St by sequences are issued The d Responsibilities as a inary hearing.
 23. Sexual act (Non-consensual) Students who engage in sexual conduct without the consent of the other involved person/s.
 This includes sexual intercourse, oral sex, or simulated sex, exposing or touching their own parts or sexual part(s) of another person.
-Rights and Re S: Iphia Police ncident desk ue a suspen esponsibilition c. sion, if appro es at 215-400- 4830 24.
-Threats/Intimidation Students who introduce fear or a sense of inferiority in another school community member.
+Rights and Re PS: Iphia Police ncident desl ue a suspen esponsibilitio k. sion, if approj es at 215-400- 4830 24.
+Students who introduce fear or a sense of inferiority in another school community member.
 This includes threatening to engage in an act that causes harm.
 Threats can be made verbally, in writing, or with gestures.
 Including but not limited to Gang Violence.
 Grades K - 12 4.
 Restorative conversation 5.
 Harm & healing circle 6.
 Wheel of Nia or another specific community project or assignment 7.
 Parent meeting 8.
 COSA with student support plan Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 25.
 Threatening Mass Violence Students who threaten to engage in an act that causes serious physical harm or creates a substantial risk of serious physical harm to members of a school community.
-For example, threatening to engage in a school shooting or bombing. nt Rights and F S: elphia Polic Incident des ssue a susp Responsibili e sk. ension, if app ties at 215-400 0-4830 26.
+For example, threatening to engage in a school shooting or bombing. nt Rights and F PS: lelphia Polic Incident des ssue a susp Responsibili e sk. ension, if app ties at 215-400 0-4830 26.
 Possession and/or use of tobacco or electronic smoking devices • Students who use or possess tobacco or any electronic smoking device on school district property or at school sponsored events.
 This includes but is not limited to products containing tobacco, electronic cigarettes, cigars, vaping kits, and hookah Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment 4.
 Parent meeting 5.
 COSA with student support plan 6.
-Youth Court X X X X 27.
+Youth Court X x X X 27.
 Possession and/or use of alcohol and/or drugs • Students who are found to be in possession or who use alcohol or other drugs on school property or at a school sponsored event.
 This includes drugs in edible form.
 All students in violation of this rule MUST be referred to the counselor.
 Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment 4.
 Parent meeting 5.
 COSA with student support plan Grades 3 -12 Should warrant a short-term suspension of 3 or less days Grades 6 - 12 Grades 6 - 12 X